sabyasree/Touchslider/README.md

 touchslider external events handle

 touchSlider — is a free CSS accelerated jQuery plugin optimized for desktop and mobile browsers.
 It can be used for sliding images and content.
-Features are listed below:

 Include the jquery and touchslider scripts to your <head> tag: